 Scholars believe that Jewish dietary laws may be the first food laws on record.
 The general principles of keeping kosher are in the Torah, part of the Jewish bible.
-It contains commandments, called mitzvahs, to follow.
-These are ways to obey God.
+It has commandments -- called mitzvahs -- to follow as ways to obey God.
 Keeping kosher is one of them.

 The dietary laws haven't changed from what the Torah commanded, but they've grown over the years to keep up with technology.

-Meat: Kosher meat comes from animals that have split hooves -- like cows, sheep, and goats -- and chew their cud.
+Meat.
+Kosher meat comes from animals that have split hooves -- like cows, sheep, and goats -- and chew their cud.
 When these types of animals eat, partially digested food (cud) returns from the stomach for them to chew again.
-Pigs, for example, have split hooves, but they do not chew their cud.
-So pork is not kosher.
+Pigs, for example, have split hooves, but they don’t chew their cud.
+So pork isn’t kosher.

 Jewish dietary law governs the method of slaughter and processing and the slaughterhouse equipment.
-Meat is not kosher if the animal has died naturally.
+Meat isn’t kosher if the animal died naturally.
 Certain parts of an animal, including types of fat, nerves, and all of the blood, are never kosher.

-Dairy: All dairy products, like milk, butter, yogurt, and cheese, must come from a kosher animal.
-All ingredients and equipment that are used to produce it have to be kosher, too.
+Dairy.
+All dairy products, like milk, butter, yogurt, and cheese, must come from a kosher animal.
+All ingredients and equipment used to produce it have to be kosher, too.

 There are multiple layers of laws beneath these three.
 Here are just a few: